samschott/maestral/README.md

 An open-source Dropbox client for macOS and Linux.

 ## About
 Meastral is an open-source Dropbox client written in Python.
-The project's main goal is to provide a client for platforms and file systems that are not directly supported by Dopbox.
+The project's main goal is to provide a client for platforms and file systems that are not directly supported by Dropbox.
 Meastral uses the Python SDK for the Dropbox API v2.

 Meastral remembers its last settings and resumes syncing after a restart.
-You can also pause and resume syncing while Meastral is running, inlcude and exclude folders in the sync, and change the Dropbox location on your local drive.
+You can also pause and resume syncing while Meastral is running, include and exclude folders in the sync, and change the Dropbox location on your local drive.
 External storage devices are however not supported as Dropbox locations.

 ## Usage
 Run `meastral --gui` in the command line to start Meastral with a graphical user interface.
-On first sync, Birdbox will run you through linking and configuring your Dropbox and then start syncing.
+On first sync, Meastral will run you through linking and configuring your Dropbox and then start syncing.
 The user interface is based on a status bar (menu bar) icon showing the current syncing status and a preference pane for configuration.

 ![Screenshot macOS](/screenshots/full.png)